Purpose and Principles of Program Review

-The purpose of program review is to assess the quality of a program and to ensure that all KPU programs uphold the following goals of the 2018 Academic Plan:
+The purpose of program review at KPU is to assess the quality of our programs and to ensure that all KPU programs uphold the overarching goal of the 2023 Academic Plan: Student Success.

-Program review is guided by the following principles:
+Program review at KPU is guided by the following principles:

-- Participatory: using input from internal and external stakeholders, including students, graduates, faculty, staff, administration, program advisory committees, licensing or accrediting organizations, and employers, as appropriate.
+- Participatory: the review uses input from internal and external stakeholders (i.e. students, graduates, faculty, staff, administration, program advisory committees, licensing or accrediting organizations, and employers, as appropriate).

-- Standardized: conducted using a standardized, evidence-based methodology.
+- Evidence-based: the review follows a standardized, evidence-based methodology.

-- Strategic: leads to coordinated action that strengthens the program’s ability to achieve its competencies and learning outcomes.
+- Strategic: the review leads to coordinated action that strengthens the program’s ability to support students in achieving the program’s competencies and learning outcomes.

-- Accountable: distributed to the Senate Standing Committee on Program Review and made available on KPU’s Program Review site.
+- Accountable: program review reports must be approved by the Senate Standing Committee on Program Review and made available on KPU’s Program Review site.

-- Iterative: drawing on previous reviews and recommendations with specific attention to trends and patterns.
+- Iterative: the review draws on previous reviews and recommendations with specific attention to trends and patterns.